Ibrajber99/Java-Web-Booking-system/README.md

 for the front-end, it uses HTML,CSS,BOOTSTRAP,JQuery and JavaScript

 ## dependencies
-1-Sql script for the DDLs and the Storted Procedures 2-Exisitng instance of the database you can change the connection string in ConnectionFactory class
+1-Sql script for the DDLs
+2-Exisitng instance of the database you can change the connection string in ConnectionFactory class

 ## Sample Images